8n8/bigwebthing/README.md

 # Client to client API

+A messages is made up of a chain of diffs, and some blobs.
+It is encoded as follows:
+	+ 4 bytes: number of diffs
+	+ sequence of diffs
+	+ sequence of blobs, where a blob is some length-encoded bytes

 To send a message:

 1. encode it and its blobs and pipe small chunks (~16KB) to a channel